 Reserve Management Plan and Public Process

 UCSF’s top priority is to ensure the safety of the Reserve for our residents, patients, visitors, campus buildings and neighboring homes.
-Across California, the severe multi-year drought has caused widespread decline in the overall health of trees, resulting in at least 66 million dead trees statewide.
+Across California, the severe multi-year drought caused widespread decline in the overall health of trees, resulting in at least 66 million dead trees statewide.
 This decline is also evident in the Reserve.
-In response, UCSF began a process to develop a management plan to ensure the long-term health and sustainability of the Reserve.
+In response, UCSF began a process in 2015 to develop a management plan to ensure the long-term health and sustainability of the Reserve.

 Current Conditions of the Mount Sutro Open Space Reserve